Elementary school (grades K-5) · Orlando, FL

 How many students attend Renaissance Charter School at Chickasaw Trail?

 Renaissance Charter School at Chickasaw Trail has 949 students enrolled.
-It is a elementary school in ORLANDO, FL.
+It is an elementary school in Orlando, FL.

 What is the student-teacher ratio at Renaissance Charter School at Chickasaw Trail?